WRAP73

-WD repeat-containing protein 8 is a protein that in humans is encoded by the WDR8 gene.
+WD repeat-containing protein WRAP73 is a protein that in humans is encoded by the WRAP73 gene (previously WDR8).
+The gene symbol is short for "WD repeat containing, antisense to TP73", indicating the genes close position and opposite direction compared to the gene TP73.

 Function

 This gene encodes a member of the WD repeat protein family.
 WD repeats are minimally conserved regions of approximately 40 amino acids typically bracketed by gly-his and trp-asp (GH-WD), which may facilitate formation of heterotrimeric or multiprotein complexes.
 Members of this family are involved in a variety of cellular processes, including cell cycle progression, signal transduction, apoptosis, and gene regulation.
 This family member is 89% identical to the mouse Wdr8 protein at the amino acid level.
 The function of this protein is not known, and the mouse studies suggest that the Wdr8 protein may play a role in the process of ossification (osteogenesis).